buildo/book/product_management/QA_workflow.md

 If, on the other hand, you are working with a simple issue, it's a good practice to transform the issue in a macro and then create a sub-issue for the defect.

+This is important to preserve the context provided by the original issue alongside the defect.

 To do this automatically, simply run this command:

 ```